DARcorporation/xrotor-python/README.md

 Using the Module
 ----------------
-To test that installation run the following commands in the python console:
+All XRotor operations are performed using the `XRotor` class.
+So the first step when using this module is to create an instance of this class:

 ```pycon
 >>>  from xrotor import XRotor
 >>>  xr = XRotor()
 ```

-If this does not produce any errors, the shared object is functioning properly.
+If this does not produce any errors, the installtion should be functioning properly.
 A test case is installed along with the module.
-To run it in XRotor, execute the following commands in the same python console:
+To run it in XRotor, execute the following commands in the same python
+console:

 ```pycon
 >>>  from xrotor.model import Case